dbpunk-labs/db3/README.md

 # What can we build with the db3 network?

-1. A fully on-chain game.
-2. A fully on-chain social network.

-All user data will be stored permanently on the DB3 network.
+Now building a fully on-chain application is an easy thing.
+You can create a fully on-chain game or a fully on-chain social network, or any other application you desire.

 # FAQ

 Q: Is the DB3 Network a blockchain?
 A: No, the DB3 Network is not a blockchain.
 It is simply a developer tool that can be hosted locally or used through our cloud service.

 Q: What are the differences between MongoDB and DB3 Network?
 A: MongoDB uses centralized data storage, whereas DB3 Network uses decentralized data storage.
 Additionally, DB3 Network ensures that data is permanently available.

 Q: Will my data be lost if the Data Rollup Node or Data Index Node is not available?
 A: No, you can set up your data index node and recover your data from the blockchain.

 # License

 Apache License, Version 2.0